Muliaee, Maryam, and Mani Mehrvarz, eds. “Mapping Media Studies,” MAST: The Journal of Media Art Study and Theory, vol. 1, no. 1, April 2020.

-“Media-as-things: A nonhistorical Nostalgia Through Failure.” co-authored with Mani Mehrvarz, in Subjective Experiences of Interactive Nostalgia, edited By Ryan Lizardi, Peter Lang Publishing, (2019): 167-188.
+Mehrvarz, Mani, and Maryam Muliaee.
+“Media-as-things: A Nonhistorical Nostalgia Through Failure.”
+Subjective Experiences of Interactive Nostalgia, edited By Ryan Lizardi, Peter Lang Publishing, 2019, pp. 167-188.

-“Media Archaeological Time Machines: A Review of the Artists’ Work,” conference paper presented at 26th Annual Crossing the Boundaries Conference: [pl.]: Exploring the Multiple, March 2018, Binghamton University
+“Media Archaeological Time Machines: A Review of Artistic Works.” presented at 26th Annual Crossing the Boundaries Conference, Binghamton University, NY, Mar 2018

 “Off the Path: Unfolding Urban Imaginaries through Xerography.”
 SMRN workshop with Laura Marks at Squeaky Wheel Media Art Center, Buffalo, NY, Feb 2019

 “Heterotopia and Absence Intersections in Art,” presented at the University of Arts Poznan, June 2014